 Radio-marked sage-grouse are located with the aid of portable receivers and 3-element Yagi antennas.
 Birds are located daily either visually or with triangulation during the first two weeks following release and at least once each week for the duration of the research.
 For triangulation, three or more azimuths are obtained < 1.5 km of target transmitters and at angles-of-incidence greater than 35° and less than 145°.
 All locations are recorded with a GPS unit using Universal Transverse Mercator coordinates (nearest 10-m interval).
-An attempt is made to avoid disturbance of birds, particularly at nest sites.
+All attempts are made to avoid disturbance of birds, particularly at nest sites.
 Fixed-wing aircraft are used to locate lost birds on a regular basis throughout the year.

-Between 2008 and 2012 5,446 locations were obtained for radio-marked birds (Fig. 9).
+Between 2008 and 2014 6,029 locations were obtained for 201 radio-marked birds, 15 males were not radio marked, 2 males died prior to release, and 20 males marked with GPS transmitters are not included (Fig. 9).
+An additional 10,350 locations have been obtained with the aid of the 20 GPS transmitters in 2014, but these data have not been analyzed yet and are not included in summary statistics below.
 The maximum observed dispersal distance from the point of release was 85 km by a female released in the spring of 2011 and observed within the Douglas County population.
-The average maximum observed dispersal from the release site for all animals with 2 or more locations was 13 km with no significant difference between the sexes or between years (Table 4).
-Average home range size (using minimum convex polygons) was 88 km for 66 males and 71 km for 64 females (difference not statistically significant).
-Although the longest movements and larger home ranges were observed following the spring releases, the autumn birds tended to die early and this likely affected the results.
-The smaller home ranges in the Spring 2008 release is likely due to radio collar malfunction limiting the range and lifespan of the collars.
+The average of maximum observed dispersal from the release site for all animals with 2 or more locations was 14 km with no significant difference between the sexes or between years (Table 4), except for between males and female in 2012 (p-value 0.017).
+Average home range size (using minimum convex polygons) was 95 km2 for 75 males and 78 km2 for 101 females (difference not statistically significant).
+Although the longest movements and larger home ranges were observed following the spring releases, the autumn birds all died very early and this biased the results.